Tea tree oil is an essential oil that derived from the Australian plant called Melaleuca Alternifoli and has many topical application to the skin.

 It has powerful antiseptic and antibacterial properties which is why it's widely known for it's ability to treat wounds.

-There are many topical applications and beneficial uses for tea tree oil that will be discussed in this article, but it's important to note that it should not be used internally.
-Meaning, you can put it on your skin or hair, but don't eat the stuff.
+There are many tea tree oil benefits and topical applications that will be discussed in this article, but it's important to note that it should not be used internally.
+Meaning, you can put it on your skin, but don't eat the stuff.

 I believe tea tree oil is one of the most important and cost effective essential oils you can have around and it's a must for anyones medicine cabinet!